chrplr/PCBS/docs/main.rst

 -  Generate 50 pseudowords using either `Lexique tools <http://www.lexique.org/toolbox/toolbox.pub/>`__ or `Wuggy <http://crr.ugent.be/programs-data/wuggy>`__
--  Program a lexical decision using expyriment.
+-  Program a lexical decision using *expyriment*.
 -  Run it and compute the average decision times using pandas